att/music/MusicLocalInstallationGuide.rst

 3. Download Zookeeper 3.4.6 from and follow these `instructions <http://cassandra.apache.org/download/>`__ pertaining to the standalone operation.
 By the end of this you should have Zookeeper working.
 4. Download the latest Apache Tomcat and follow these `instructions <http://tecadmin.net/install-tomcat-9-on-ubuntu/>`__ (this is for version 9).
 Build the music war file and place within the webapps folder of the tomcat installation.
 5. Download the client app for Music from `here
-<https://github.com/att/music/tree/master/tests/musicTest.jar>`__, and run the jar file.
-If there
+<https://github.com/att/music/tree/master/tests/musicTest.jar>`__, and run the jar file
-are no errors and all the tests pass, then you have MUSIC working.
+musicTest.jar with localhost as parameter.
+If there are no errors and all the tests pass, then you have MUSIC working.